(John and Burke Ramsey reversals can be heard here) https://reversespeechanalysis.org/2016/09/20/jon-benet-ramsay/

 Here is the audio with the statements separated:

-Knows you bargain(ed)/Those who bargain(ed) [‘n our daughter’s gone] Knows occurs at [‘s gone] where the /g/ disappears and falls into a fricative with the /s/ to produces an /s/ ending.
-A tap-like initial can also give one the sense of [those].
+Knows you bargain(ed)/Knows who bargain(ed) [‘n our daughter’s gone] Knows occurs at [‘s gone] where the /g/ disappears and falls into a fricative with the /s/ to produces an /s/ ending.
 You comes at FS [er]’s where a possible [y] sound occurs as articulation moves up towards /s/.
-As there is some aspiration occurring, one may also get a sense of [who].
+One can also get a sense of who.
 Bargain comes at [‘n my daught].
-The initial is ambiguous and can also sound like /d/.
-I will assume it is meant to be bargain.
+The initial is ambiguous – I assume bargain(ed).
 Perception of /g/ comes at the FS release of [my] before the onset of FS /d/.
 There is audio noise at the end of FS [left].
-It is quite possible that there is an [ed] ending.
+It is possible that there is an [ed] ending.

-(Help) cover your words [There, we have a re …] The first word is ambiguous as different phonemes can be perceived in it.
-Here I will use [help] as a possible, reasonable example. [cover] is from [have a].
-The initial is ambiguous, and [c] is offered as a possibility.
-The [e] in FS [we] influences the ending of the word to sound like [ee]; however, this may not be much of an issue as in normal FS the ending [er] followed by [y] can be influenced in this manner. [your] is from [we] where the [y] is produced by [e], the rounded vowel is from [w] and there is also influence from /r/ in [there]. [words] is from [there] where [th] creates a sense of [ds], and the /w/ is influenced by movement in the FS from [there] to [we].
+Ki/Co.. cover your words [Se? we have a re …] The first word may be the start of kill.
+But it is possible that she begins to say cover then tries again. cover is from [have a].
+The initial is ambiguous, but [c] is a possibility.
+The [e] in FS [we] influences the ending of the word to sound like [ee]; however, this may not be much of an issue as in normal FS the ending [er] followed by [y] can be influenced in this manner. your is from [we] where the [y] is produced by [e], the rounded vowel is from [w]. [r] is assumed.
+The /w/ in FW [we] also comes at the /w/ in words.
+There is an [r] ‘flavour’ in the FS vowel.
+The [ds] is assumed in the initial frication of the FS.

 - but I know [going on o]k A sound that has a labial quality occurs at the onset of [o] – [b] is one alternative.
 RS [t] comes at FS o[n], RS [kn] comes at FS [ng].
 FS [g] disappears in the RS.